Assignment Help

 6

 Var(X) must be ≥ 0.
 Standard deviation must be ≥ 0.
-E(X) should be within the support of X (or a plausible average).
-If X only takes values 0–6, E(X) should be between 0 and 6.
-If you get a negative variance, you've made an error somewhere — go back and check whether you squared [E(X)]² correctly or whether your E(X²) computation is right.
+E(X) should be within the support of X. Negative variance means there’s an error — check your E(X²) and [E(X)]² computations.

 The Probability Table Method for Discrete Variables